Giannisgre/APKProfiler/README.md

 # APKProfiler
 Functionality of the library:
 1. Decompile an apk using apktool by giving the absolute path to the apk, including the apk name.
 After the process completes, properties from the produced AndroidManifest are extracted.
-The resulting decompiled apk can be found in TestingConsoleApp/bin/Debug/netcoreapp3.1/app.
 Added extraction of API Calls from smali files.
+Added write to file functions.
+Added X509Certificate information extraction.
 2. Extract properties from an AndroidManifest.xml file directly by providing the absolute path of the file, without the file name.

 Screenshots corresponding to the first functionality.